department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/plain-language/define-complex-terms.md

 {% include _like-this-not-this.html like_this=example_like_this_1 not_this=example_not_this_1 %}

 {% capture example_like_this_2 %}
-If your tuition and fees are less than the monthly rate, we’ll send you a lump sum (1 payment) at the start of each term.
+If your tuition and fees are less than the monthly rate, we’ll send you a lump sum (one payment) at the start of each term.
 {% endcapture %}
 {% capture example_not_this_2 %}
 If your tuition and fees are less than the monthly rate, we’ll send you a lump sum payment at the start of each term.